patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/styles/icons.md

 import Icons from '@content/icons';

 # Icons
-**Before you begin, check out [About Patternfly 4](/get-started/about) to get acquainted with the basic elements of the design system.**
+ If you're a developer, [check out our getting started page](/get-started/developers#using-styles) to learn more about how to get and use our icon set.

 ### All icons
+PatternFly uses custom icons and selections from [FontAwesome](https://fontawesome.com/icons).
 PatternFly icons are two dimensional and flat.
 Most of the icons are gray with the exception of icons that require color or emphasis.

-If you're a developer, [check out our getting started page](/get-started/developers#using-styles) to learn more about how to get and use our icon set.
+The icons you see on this page are a subset of available PatternFly icons.
+Click on any icon to download or copy a code snippet.
+To use an icon in your desktop applications, you can install the [PatternFlyIcons-webfont.ttf](https://github.com/patternfly/patternfly/raw/master-dist/dist/fonts/PatternFlyIcons-webfont.ttf), set it as the font in your application, and paste the icons into your designs.

 <Icons />